Customer Care : +91-172-521-4030, email@example.com

 Some of the components found in nirgundi are phenol, dulcitol, alkaloid- vitricine, B-sitosterol, camphene, orientin, arteemetin, onoterpens, anguside eurostoside and aucubin.
 It also contains flavonoids, casticin, chryso-splenol and vitexin which in turn contains chysoplenol D. It is known for anti-histamine properties and muscle relaxant.
 It acts as a mild topical analgesic and helps in inducing natural sound sleep.

 It is obtained from the leaves which contains resins, fragrant and volatile oil.
 It is mostly prepared with sesame seed oil.
 It is used in wound healing and grey hairs.
 It is categorized as anthelmintic and anti-toxin.

 It is a richest source of vitamin C among Indian goose berry which makes it one of the best anti-inflammatory and anti-biotic herb.
 It has pungent, bitter and astringent taste, hot potency and pungent post digest effect.
 It balances vata and kapha.
 It has antipyretic and anti-arthritic properties and is used in diseases like typhoid fever, malaria fever, worms, dermatose and adenitis.

 For better results, Nirgundi oil available at Planet Ayurveda is processed with extracts of some important other herbs as well like Manjista, Haridra, Kalihari.
 These wonderful herbs increases Nirgundi oil's actions and make it more efficient.

-Duration of Usage: Externally it can be used for a very long period of time while for nasya therapy it should not be continued for more than a month.
+Duration of Usage: Externally it can be used for a very long period of time without any side effect.

 Where to buy Nirgundi Oil?